Homepolish/homepolish-2018/wp-content/plugins/optinmonster/readme.txt

 1. Install OptinMonster either via the WordPress.org plugin repository or by uploading the files to your server.
 2. Activate OptinMonster.
 3. Navigate to the OptinMonster tab at the bottom of your admin menu and enter your OptinMonster API Username and API Key to connect your OptinMonster account to your WordPress site.
-4. Click on the Optins tab and configure the output settings for each optin campaign you have created in your OptinMonster account.
+4. Click on the Campaigns tab and configure the output settings for each campaign you have created in your OptinMonster account.

 == Frequently Asked Questions ==

 = I downloaded this plugin but don't have an OptinMonster account.
 How can I get one? =

-You can sign up for an OptinMonster account by <a href="http://optinmonster.com/pricing/" rel="friend" title="OptinMonster Plans and Pricing">visiting our Pricing page</a> and choosing the account that best suits your needs.
+You can sign up for an OptinMonster account by <a href="https://optinmonster.com/pricing/" rel="friend" title="OptinMonster Plans and Pricing">visiting our Pricing page</a> and choosing the account that best suits your needs.

 == Screenshots ==

 == Notes ==

-OptinMonster is the <a href="http://optinmonster.com" rel="friend" title="OptinMonster">best WordPress lead generation and WordPress popup plugin solution</a> on the market.
+OptinMonster is the <a href="https://optinmonster.com" rel="friend" title="OptinMonster">best WordPress lead generation and WordPress popup plugin solution</a> on the market.
 No other WordPress popup plugin or WordPress optin form solution compares to OptinMonster and features it offers.

 = Testimonial =

 > OptinMonster is unlike most plugins.
 Most plugins cost you money.
 OptinMonster makes you money.
 Most barely get updated - OptinMonster just keeps getting better.<br>
-> Chris Lema - CTO Crowd Favorite
+> Chris Lema - VP of Product at Liquid Web

 == Changelog ==

+= 1.3.5 =
+* Fix issue where shortcodes in campaigns would not be parsed until the campaigns were refreshed a second time.

+= 1.3.4 =
+* Updated the API url to reflect the new endpoint.

+= 1.3.3 =
+* Fixed an issue that prevented campaigns from showing on some custom taxonomy terms.
+* Performance improvements when retrieving, and determining when to display, campaigns.
+* All URLs updated to use HTTPS.
+* Updated notifications.

+= 1.3.2 =
+* Fixed issue where campaigns of an "advanced age" may not work in the plugin.

+= 1.3.1 =
+* Fixed missing files in WordPress.org repository.

+= 1.3.0 =
+* Is it "campaign"?
+Or "optin"?
+No, it's definitely "campaign".
+* OptinMonster now works with the shiny new MailPoet 3.
+* We're feeling a little lighter after removing some deprecated code.

+= 1.2.2 =
+* Updated API calls to always be done over HTTPS.
+* Updated error responses from the OptinMonster API to be more informative.

+= 1.2.1 =
+* Added additional checks during save routines for user capabilities.

+= 1.2.0 =
+* Added additional support for WooCommerce display settings.
+* Updated language for legacy migrations.
+* Fixed a multisite activation issue.

+= 1.1.9 =
+* Updated version numbers to prevent possible asset caching errors.

+= 1.1.8 =
+* Fixed possible undefined errors for API credentials.

+= 1.1.7 =
+* Updated the API script domain for adblock.
+* Added new authentication method for the new OptinMonster REST API.

+= 1.1.6.2 =
+* Fixed undefined index errors when API responses returned an error.

 = 1.1.6.1 =
 * General plugin enhancements and bug fixes.